 The average 12 month contract for fibre optic broadband from the top 5 broadband providers is £576 a year or £48 a month per household.
 So in a 4 student house, this’ll work out as around £12 a month.
 If you don’t think your internet usage will justify this cost, then there are plenty of cheaper options available.

 Most providers require you to sign-up for minimum 12-month contracts, meaning you’ll probably still be paying for broadband when you’ve moved out which is a bit of a pain.
-Resooma Bills set up Wi-Fi contracts that are tailored to your tenancy from a minimum of just 3 months,
+Resooma Bills set up Wi-Fi contracts that are tailored to your tenancy from a minimum of just 3 months.
+Plus, if your move in date is soon, Resooma can send out a FREE 5G Wi-Fi dongle to help get you connected to the internet quicker!

 Every household that watches or records live TV programmes on any channel, or downloads /watches any BBC programmes on iPlayer needs a TV licence.
 Check out our guide to learn more about student TV licences.